Yardie-/TPS65185RGZR_breakout/README.md

 ### EasyEDA files

-Save the json files locally then open them EasyEDA editor as EasyEDA files.
+[EasyEDA PCB](./easyeda/TPS65185RGZR_breakout/PCB_TPS65185RGZR_breakout.json)

+[EasyEDA Schematic](./easyeda/TPS65185RGZR_breakout/TPS65185RGZR_breakout.json)

+You can just download these files.
+ * Just follow the link and right click the Downoad button and save target as.
+ * open the web based or local easyeda editor
+ * under -->file -->open--> EasyEDA open the locally saved json files.
+ * you should be able to just open them without importing the libs.

 If you already purchase stuff from LCSC you already have an EasyEDA account.

 So you can just go to easyeda.com and login with the same credentials.
- * open the web based easyeda editor
- * under -->file -->open--> EasyEDA and find the local json files.
- * you should be able to just open them without importing the libs.

-You can just download these files.
-Just follow the link and right click the Downoad button and save target as.

-[EasyEDA PCB](./easyeda/TPS65185RGZR_breakout/PCB_TPS65185RGZR_breakout.json)

-[EasyEDA Schematic](./easyeda/TPS65185RGZR_breakout/TPS65185RGZR_breakout.json)

 ### Gerbers